apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 It is also possible to specify the s3 endpoint directly, using ```s3ManagedLedgerOffloadServiceEndpoint```.
 This is useful if you are using a non-AWS storage service which provides an S3 compatible API.

-{% include admonition.html type="warning" content="If the endpoint is specified directly, then the region must not be set." %}
+{% include admonition.html type="warning" content="If the endpoint is specified directly, then the region must _not_ be set." %}

 {% include admonition.html type="warning" content="The broker.conf of all brokers must have the same configuration for driver, region and bucket for offload to avoid data becoming unavailable as topics move from one broker to another." %}

-Pulsar also provides some knobs to configure they size of requests sent to S3.
+Pulsar also provides some knobs to configure the size of requests sent to S3.

 - ```s3ManagedLedgerOffloadMaxBlockSizeInBytes``` configures the maximum size of a "part" sent during a multipart upload.
+This cannot be smaller than 5MB.
 Default is 64MB.
 - ```s3ManagedLedgerOffloadReadBufferSizeInBytes``` configures the block size for each individual read when reading back data from S3.
 Default is 1MB.

 In both cases, these should not be touched unless you know what you are doing.

-{% include admonition.html type="warning" content="the broker must be rebooted for any changes in the configuration to take effect." %}
+{% include admonition.html type="warning" content="The broker must be rebooted for any changes in the configuration to take effect." %}

 ### Authenticating with S3